comprna/RICO/README.md

 - Reference files must be downloaded separately (see below)

 ## Tools used in the pipeline

+RICO was developed and tested with the following versions:
 * Nextflow (25.04.6)
 * Minimap2 (2.30)
 * Samtools (1.23)
 * Bedtools (2.31.1)
 * Modkit (0.6.1)

+> Users should install these tools on Gadi and ensure they are accessible via absolute paths or environment modules (see configuration section below).

 ---